zoeskan/MCB185/course/unit0-setup.md

 There are many terminal applications.
 Generally, it doesn't matter which one you use.
 It's sort of like choosing between Firefox and Chrome: they look a little different, but both let you browse the Internet.
 Find a terminal application on your computer.
-The name might be 'Terminal', 'xterm', 'Qterm' or something with 'term' in it somewhere.
+Mac users have 'Terminal'.
+Cygwin users have 'Cygwin64 Terminal'.
+Linux users have 'xterm', 'Qterm' or some other name with 'term' in it.
 Create a shortcut in your dock/launchbar so you can access it quickly.

 Every terminal has a command line interpreter called a shell.
 There are many flavors of shell with names like `sh`, `bash`, `zsh`, `csh`, `ksh`, etc. The